Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Applications

 \subsection{Tipping-point analysis for incorporating external data}

 A phase III randomized controlled trial (RCT) for first-line diffuse large B-cell lymphoma, hereafter referred to as the DLBCL trial, is included in the Complex Innovative Trial Design pilot meeting program \citep{fdadlbcl}.
 The primary endpoint of the DLBCL trial is progression-free survival (PFS), and it is analyzed based only on the RCT data.
 The key secondary endpoint is overall survival (OS).
 OS is analyzed at the time when the number of PFS events reaches the planned number of events.
-Consequently , the statistical power for OS is expected to be insufficient.
-Hence, an approach is adopted to extract patients from external data---hereafter referred to as the external control group---and incorporate them into the analysis using the commensurate prior for OS \citep{hobbsCommensuratePriorsIncorporating2012}.
+Consequently, the statistical power for OS is expected to be insufficient.
+Hence, patients are selected from an external data source to form an external control group, which is incorporated into the OS analysis through a commensurate prior \citep{hobbsCommensuratePriorsIncorporating2012}.
 In the commensurate prior, the degree of borrowing from external control data is adjusted based on the conflict between the external and current control data.
 The choice of hyperparameters for the commensurate prior may affect the conclusions regarding the treatment effect, depending on the current data.
 Therefore, this case study focuses on tipping-point analysis for OS analysis in the DLBCL trial.

-The settings for the single simulated data are determined in accordance with materials provided by the Bayesian Scientific Working Group \citep{bswg}.
-The sample size is set to 280 for the current treatment group, 140 for the current control group, and 100 for the external control group.
+The settings for the single simulated dataset were determined in accordance with materials provided by the Bayesian Scientific Working Group \citep{bswg}.
+The sample sizes were set to 280 for the current treatment group, 140 for the current control group, and 100 for the external control group.
 For simplicity, this case study treats the external control data as already selected from an external data source and fixed.
 Figure \ref{km} shows a Kaplan--Meier plot based on the simulated dataset.